-The average price of honey bees, per hive is around $100
+- The average price of honey bees, per hive is around $100

 A queen bee will act as the leader of the entire colony, and is one of the most important factors in the colony’s survival and prosperity.
-She will help organise and bring balance to the colony, so they are able to work, reproduce and create that delicious honey.
+She will help organize and bring balance to the colony, so they are able to work, reproduce and create that delicious honey.

 Well, the average price of a Queen bee is around $70

 The total cost of beekeeping

 However, by adding up all of the costs, the total comes to … $970.
 Now, this is the upper-average cost, and you can honestly begin beekeeping for a lot cheaper (around $400) when taking into consideration our above recommendations on the ‘all-in-one’ bee hive kit solution, which costs $220, after then purchasing honey bees and a queen be, this will cost around $400.

 We hope that this article has cleared a few of the pricing figures for you, and now you know that the cost of beekeeping really isn’t as much as you initially thought, right?